MerkulovDaniil/optim/docs/visualizations/muon_spiral.md

 ![](muon_spiral_optuna_importance.svg){width="100%"}

-For SGD, Nesterov, and AdamW the **learning rate dominates** (>70% importance).
-For Muon, **weight decay and lr_muon are equally important** (~50/40%), while Newton-Schulz iterations and momentum are less critical.
+For SGD, Nesterov, and AdamW the **learning rate dominates** ($>$70% importance).
+For Muon, **weight decay and lr_muon are equally important** (~50%/40%), while Newton-Schulz iterations and momentum have low importance.

 ## Takeaways

-1. **Muon consistently beats AdamW** on this matrix-parameterized neural network, even after full Optuna HP tuning (500 trials each).
+1. **Muon consistently matches or beats AdamW** on this matrix-parameterized neural network, even after full Optuna HP tuning with equal budget (500 trials each).
-2. **SGD and Nesterov struggle** in the mini-batch regime — adaptive methods are essential.
+2. **SGD and Nesterov struggle** in the mini-batch regime — adaptive scaling is essential for efficient neural network training.
 3. Muon's advantage comes from **spectral orthogonalization** of the gradient: it makes equal progress across all singular directions of $W_1$, whereas AdamW can only adapt per-element.
-4. Muon has **more hyperparameters** (8 vs 5 for AdamW), but its performance is robust — fANOVA shows most of them have low importance.
+4. Muon has more hyperparameters (8 vs 5 for AdamW), but fANOVA shows most of them have low importance — the method is **robust** to HP choices.

 ## Code